Chart Query¶

 Functions¶

-Click the fx icon to add function calculations for indicators and other data sources.
+Click the fx icon to add functions for calculating indicators and other data sources for this query.

 Rollup Function¶

-This slices data into specified time intervals and calculates and returns data for each interval.
+Slice the data into specified time intervals and calculate and return the data for each time interval.

-- In time series charts, after selecting this function and the aggregation method, go to Advanced Configuration to choose the time interval;
+- In Time Series charts, after selecting this function and aggregation method, you can go to Advanced Configuration to select the time interval;

-- In non-time series charts, after selecting this function, you can choose aggregation methods such as
+- In non-Time Series charts, after selecting this function, you can choose aggregation methods including

 avg